 Please be sure you PAY OFF YOUR BALANCE every month to avoid putting yourself in debt or financial hardship.

 British Airways’ frequent flyer program is called the British Airways Executive Club and their currency is called “Avios.”
-Aer Lingus also operates with “Avios” and so you can easily transfer points between the two programs to take advantage of Aer Lingus’ 26,000 round-trip deal to Dublin during their “off peak” season.
+Aer Lingus also operates with “Avios,” as does Iberia, and so you can easily transfer points between these three programs to take advantage of Aer Lingus’ 26,000 round-trip deal to Dublin during their “off peak” season.

-Keep in mind this is a Chase card, so to be approved you will not be able to have been approved for more than five credit cards in the last 24 months.
-You also may not want to apply for this card if you’d like to earn the Southwest Companion Pass by signing up for two Chase Southwest cards and these two approvals would put you over five.
+Keep in mind this is a Chase card, so to be approved you will not be able to have been approved for more than five credit cards (excluding AMEX and Chase business cards) in the last 24 months.

 Download Your FREE Guide & Start Flying FREE on Southwest!

-You can also transfer Starwood Preferred Guest points to British Airways Avios and earn a bonus 5,000 Avios for every 20,000 points you transfer.
-We were able to take advantage of this offer and earn even more Avios, which we used to book flights on Aer Lingus to cities within Europe from Dublin.
+We were able to take advantage of transferring Marriott Bonvoy points (then Starwood Preferred Guest points) to accumulate earn even more Avios, which we used to book flights on Aer Lingus to cities within Europe from Dublin.